 Civil War Discussion Group

-*Please note: The computer class is conducted by a volunteer for the library.
+*Please note: The computer class is conducted by volunteers for the library.
 The Northampton Area Public Library is not responsible for any problems that may arise as a result of participation in the class.

-Northampton Area Public Library's book discussion group will be meeting on Wednesday, April 24th.
-The book being discussed is Fingersmith by Sarah Waters.
+Northampton Area Public Library's book discussion group will be meeting on Wednesday, June 22, 2016, at 6:30 PM.
+The book being discussed is Yellow Crcus by Laila Ibrahim.
 If you would like to participate in the discussion, please call or stop by the library to get the book.